DoviMaj/docker.github.io/get-started/03_updating_app.md

 ![Docker Dashboard - removing a container](images/dashboard-removing-container.png)

-### Start the updated app container
+### Build an start the updated app container

-1. Now, start your updated app.
+1. Let's build our updated version of the image, using the same command we used before.

     ```console
+    $ docker build -t getting-started .
+    ```

+2. Now, start your updated app.

+    ```console
     $ docker run -dp 3000:3000 getting-started
     ```

-2. Refresh your browser on [http://localhost:3000](http://localhost:3000) and you should see your updated help text!
+3. Refresh your browser on [http://localhost:3000](http://localhost:3000) and you should see your updated help text!

 ![Updated application with updated empty text](images/todo-list-updated-empty-text.png){: style="width:55%" }
 {: .text-center }